pillymcford/pillymcford.github.io/_services/leak-fixes.md

 * Pipe jacks are dry rotted or have been installed incorrectly
 * Ice dams

 **Condensation and mold:** Water vapor that is unable to escape the building efficiently.
+Commonly mistaken for a leak.

 * Poor insulation.
 When warm air from inside your building hits a cold surface, it condenses
 * Poor ventilation.
 Vents are not sized correctly, or something is blocking the flow of air, such as framing or insulation